Deni-Khalikov/CSSWorkshop/README.md

 <img src="pos-static.png" alt="Example position static" width="500px" height="">
 <img src="pos-relative.png" alt="Example position relative" width="500px" height="">
 <img src="pos-absolute.png" alt="Example position absolute" width="500px" height="">

+You can read [this](https://css-tricks.com/absolute-relative-fixed-positioining-how-do-they-differ/) article if you want more information about the position property.

+### CSS Shapes

+You might have come across illustrations built entirely with css or visited websites that use all kinds of shapes.
+If they aren't images, they probably are built with CSS.
+Basic shapes like squares, rectangles, triangles, etc. are easy to code but if you want a reference guide for all kinds of basic shapes, you can see them here: [Shapes of CSS](https://css-tricks.com/the-shapes-of-css/)